SunOS-Linux/SunOS-Installer/README (Advance).md

 ## Prepare Installation Media

-[Download]The Sun/OS ISO from GitLab and create a bootable USB drive.
+[Download]The Sun/OS Linux ISO from GitLab and create a bootable USB drive.
 The simplest way to create bootable media on Linux or Mac OS (Using the terminal) is using the dd command:

     $   sudo dd bs=4M if=/path_to_arch_.iso of=/dev/sd* && sync